 In mild climates, plants can be cut to the ground in autumn and covered with mulch for the winter.
 Artichoke plants are hardy only to about 25 degrees F, so may not survive when temperatures are too cold.
 Artichokes can withstand light frost though, and are a worthy consideration for a cool-weather crop.

-Imperial Star Artichoke seeds are bred for fast bud development and ideal for temperate climates with cool summers and mild winters.
+Green Globe Improved Artichoke Seeds are bred for fast bud development and ideal for temperate climates with cool summers and mild winters.

-Beet tops tolerate temperatures to 31 – 32 degrees F, beet roots can tolerate temperatures 29 – 30 degrees F. Red Ace Hybrid beet seeds mature in only 53 days and are an ideal variety of cool-weather beets.
+Beet tops tolerate temperatures to 31 – 32 degrees F, beet roots can tolerate temperatures 29 – 30 degrees F. Early Wonder Beet seeds mature in as little as 40 days and are an ideal variety of cool-weather beets.

 Beets demand a constant supply of moisture.
 Without it, even for a short period, root development may be adversely affected.
 Mulch soil surface after plants are 2″ high to help retain soil moisture.